mongodb/docs/source/includes/api/list-tables/controlled-features-response.rst

             - Purpose

           * - ``EXTERNALLY_MANAGED_LOCK``
-            - Users can't use |onprem| to manage other settings given in the ``policies.policy[n]`` array.
+            - Users can't use |mms| to manage other settings given in the ``policies.policy[n]`` array.
 These same users may use a configured external system, like the |k8s-op-short|
               to manage these settings.